betschki/ghost-typesense-test-2/README.md

 ghost-typesense sync --config ghost-typesense.config.json
 ```

-### 4. Set Up Real-Time Updates
+### 4. Set Up Real-Time Updates (Optional)

-This step ensures your search index stays in sync with your Ghost content, but you can skip it if you don't need real-time updates.
+To keep your search index in sync with your content:

 1. Deploy the webhook handler to Netlify: